 A loss in income due to customers cutting back either due to water costs or conservation efforts will likely trigger an application to the PUCN for a rate hike.
 By state law, the water utility is allowed to make up to a predefined profit margin.
 Nevada State Senate Bill SB 436 passed back in 2013 also allows the water utilities to recover revenues lost due to lower water consumption.
 Since conservation of water reduces the Water Utility’s revenues, they are able to apply to the Nevada Public Utilities Commission for higher rates to offset the loss of income for the Utility due to the conserved water.
 So what can you do?
 Talk to your local legislators, the Nevada Public Utilities Commission about your concerns.
 Contact information is below.

 Can we drill our own wells and use our own water ?

 This is a complex question.
 Can we apply for a water use permit?
 Yes.
 For example, we are often asked if SCA could apply for a water use permit to drill and put into service an irrigation well at the Golf Course.
 We could apply, but the State Water Engineer has to approve the application.
 There are several issues with this.
-The water rights for Spring Creek Association lands are already held by Spring Creek Utilities.
+The water rights for Spring Creek Association lands are already held by Great Basin Water.
 The septic tank density on much of the Spring Creek Association lands is too high to allow water wells on individual lots.
 Water shortages in our basin (a restricted basin) would cause the initial answer to assumed to be no. All water applications are subject to protest by the other water users in the basin and especially by water users that have nearby wells.
 The Utility would automatically protest the application on the basis of two key arguments: They have a well that would be affected, and They already provide water to the users.
 The permit would then probably be denied.
 If you have questions about drilling a well, contact the Elko Department of Water Resources at 775-753-3553.